bzhan/iscalc/InterestingIntegrals.md

 <h4 id=Incomplete_Conditions>Incomplete Conditions</h4>

-We have shown that some integral holds, but did not fully specify its conditions.
+We have shown that some propositions hold, but did not fully specify the conditions of them.
 In other words, the proof is not rigorous.

 <h4 id=Overly_Stringent_Conditions>Overly Stringent Conditions</h4>

-We have shown that some integral holds,but in fact, the conditions can be weakened.
+We have shown that some propositions hold, but in fact, the conditions of them can be weakened.

+### Unsolved Equations

+Not all equations can be solved easily.

+<h4 id=Undetermined_Ranges>Undetermined Ranges</h4>

+It is tough to calculate the ranges of some expressions.
+Even worse, some operations can not be performed if it is uncertain whether the denominator may be equal to zero.